Home Raising, Rebuild and Relocation | Resilient Homes Program

 This section provides details about the Home Raising, Home Rebuild and Home Relocation measures as part of the Resilient Homes Program.

-Raising, rebuilding and relocating your home
+Raising, rebuilding or relocating your home

 Home Raising, Home Rebuild and Home Relocation are Resilient Measures available through the Resilient Homes Program.
 Eligible homeowners can apply for funding for works to improve the resilience of the home from future flood events or the option to relocate the home to a safer location.